Improving the Xero support experience

-When going over the results, Dice found that success finding answers on the support website often differed according to audience: whether they were accountants and bookkeepers or business users (less experienced in matters of accounting).
+When going over the results, Dice found that success finding answers on the support website often differed according to the audience: whether they were accountants and bookkeepers or business users (less experienced in matters of accounting).

 “How can we find the middle ground that doesn’t feel too dumbed down for the pros, but is also understandable to the people who aren’t in the know?”.

 Alongside the Treejack testing, Dice conducted a hybrid card sort using OptimalSort.
 The purpose of these studies was to test topic grouping and comprehension.
 He wanted to ensure that regardless of whether users have experience with Xero or even accounting in general, the subtopic groupings and the terminology on the topic/subtopic labels make sense to people.